pydanny/pydanny.com/blog/posts2012/2012-10-14-la-open-source-5.md

 sponsors.
 Developer-only open source events are rare in Los Angeles, so attendees are incredibly grateful to those who make the event possible.

-If interested, please contact us at <sponsors@laopensource.org>.
+If interested, keep in mind this event happened years ago.

 What do I need to bring?
 ========================